patrick-merchant/classes-lab/laptop_reset_setup/laptop_setup_instructions.md

 - **[VSCode](https://code.visualstudio.com/)** for code editing, plus any extensions you want to add.
 - **[IntelliJ](https://www.jetbrains.com/idea/download/#section=mac)** for Java editing.
 Make sure you select Community Edition (unless you want to pay for it) and the Apple Silicon version from the dropdown.
+- **[Java]**(https://www.oracle.com/java/technologies/downloads/#java17).
+Make sure you are downloading Java 17, have selected the MacOS tab and use the `Arm 64DMG Installer`.
+Make sure you click on the downloaded installer so that Java 17 is installed as expected in your machine.
 - **[Postgres.app](https://postgresapp.com/)** to get the PostgreSQL database tools.
 - **[Postman](https://www.postman.com/)** for querying APIs.
 You'll need to create an account, but it's free.
 - **[Chrome](https://www.google.co.uk/chrome)** for internet access.
 You'll also need the [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) extension.